 - Logging a Call

-When it's time to initiate your calls there are a few options to access the SalesLoft Dialer within the platform.
+When it's time to make your calls there are a few options to access the SalesLoft Dialer within the platform.
 Let’s explore those options below:

 From the Top Navigation